AG2791/AG2791.github.io/_posts/2019-07-09-four_pitfalls_to_avoid_for_api_newbies.markdown

 I recently had my first API experience, for the newbies like myself, API is shorthand for Application Programming Interface.
 You’ve probably heard the term and you’ve mostly definitely been a beneficiary of APIs as they have become a ubiquitous component of most popular apps.
-So what exactly is any API?
+So what exactly is an API?
 Well, I’ll let this [video](https://www.youtube.com/watch?v=s7wmiS2mSXY/) be a much better guide than I can be.